-Incidents such as Pontiac’s Rebellion of 1763 showed that while the French were gone from the Americas, the native threat was still present.
+Incidents such as Pontiac’s Rebellion of 1763 showed that Native Americans still presented a threat even though the French no longer had a presence in North America.
 British and colonial officials wanted a permanent British military presence on the frontier to protect colonial settlers.

-With war debt to pay and new permanent British forces to supply, additional tax revenue had to be raised.
+With war debt to pay and new permanent British forces to supply, Parliament needed additional tax revenues.
 Taxing British mainland citizens further was out of the question.

 These citizens already faced a heavy tax burden, and new proposed taxes led to riots and protests such as those against the 1763 cider bill.
 The British Parliament decided that new taxes should be levied on the American colonies.